stephenh67/python-resources-2019/README.md

 ### Classes

 * [_Python Programming MOOC 2022_](https://programming-22.mooc.fi/) Introduction to Programming course (BSCS1001, 5 cr) and the Advanced Course in Programming (BSCS1002, 5 cr) from the Department of Computer Science at the University of Helsinki.
-Both are fee worldwide!
+Both are free worldwide!

 * [_JetBrains Academy_](https://www.jetbrains.com/academy/)  Free trial on JetBrains Academy.
 If you are looking for a complete course start here, the Python track.
 "It's a one-stop shop for reading about concepts, practicing them and then immediately applying them in projects.
 An all-in-one learning tool."